-- Business as usual approach to all key activities, albeit continue to pursue 'gaps' in the existing Service Matrix, whilst being open to expanding services. - The Adelaide-based December Quarter annual CPI rate has been applied, which is 8.6%.
-While this figure is projected to be the peak of CPI in the current cycle, Administration have deemed it prudent to use this figure for the purpose of budget forecasting.
-Consideration by the Committee is welcomed. - Financial Target 1 of the East Waste Budget Framework Policy (Refer Report 8.3) requires the application of a 1% return on revenue based on the draft FY2023 Common Fleet Costing charges (~\$16,700,000).
-Subject to the outcomes of Report 8.3, the Committee may wish to recommend to the Board to reduce the percentage applied.
+- Business as usual approach to all key activities, albeit continue to pursue 'gaps' in the existing Service Matrix, whilst being open to expanding services. - The Adelaide-based December Quarter annual CPI rate of 8.6% has been applied where applicable (eg. contracts).
+While this figure is projected to be the peak of CPI in the current cycle, Administration have deemed it prudent to use this figure for the purpose of budget forecasting. - Financial Target 1 of the East Waste Budget Framework Policy (Refer Report 8.3) requires the application of a 1% return on revenue based on the draft FY2023 Common Fleet Costing charges (~\$16,700,000).
+Subject to the outcomes of Report 8.3, the Committee may wish to recommend to the Board to reduce the percentage applied. - An almost 5% increase in operational hours has occurred and with the bulk of expenditure linked to operating costs (ie. Driver wages and on-costs, fuel, tyres, and maintenance) this results in driving a number of budget line increases up.